hemalchevli/Tips-and-tricks/README.md

 # Layout
  - __Plan your layout__ first before starting.
+ - Start routing with thicker traces and at end of layout change back to thinner track, this will increase the gap between tracks and also decrease the cross talk.
  - Start with long route lengths and then route short ones.
  - For two layer PCB route signal track on only singel layer, route short signals on other layer if necessary.
  - __Create board variants__ of PCB design if CAD allows it.